 Non-vested Company contributions that are forfeited after a Plan participant's employment terminates are used to reduce future Company contributions under the Plan, to pay permissible expenses of Plan administration and as otherwise permitted under the Plan's provisions.
-Cumulative forfeitures were \$97,846 and \$16,440 at December 31, 2015 and 2014, respectively.
+Forfeitures were \$78,272 and \$97,846 in 2016 and 2015, respectively.
 The Company uses forfeitures from the current year, as well as any unused forfeitures from prior years, to reduce annual employer contributions to the Plan.
-Aggregate forfeitures used to reduce 2015 and 2014 Company contributions under the Plan were \$90,520 and \$15,933, respectively.
+Aggregate forfeitures used to reduce 2016 and 2015 Company contributions under the Plan were \$84,900 and \$90,520, respectively.